American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 Not only that, but we seem to consolidate our learning while we sleep.

-Without sleep the process is badly disrupted, meaning it’s difficult to lay down long-term memories and it’s harder to learn new skills.
+Lack of sleep badly disrupts this process, meaning it’s difficult to lay down long-term memories and it’s harder to learn new skills.

 4. Attention is shot